SuperOok/openhab-vallox/README.md

 * 35 advanced properties, so far read-only most of them

 Note that there might be more properties that can be read or written which might be not implemented yet.
 Contributions welcome.
 Also not all channels are perfectly documented.
+See [thing-types.xml](src\org.eclipse.smarthome.binding.vallox\ESH-INF\thing\thing-types.xml) for details.

+* the binding will automatically detect loss of connection (at latest by a heartbeat poll to the vallox every minute)
+* the binding will try to reconnect regularly until connection is re-established